Public Strain: Legacy and influence

 Public Strain has received lasting critical acclaim, with critics considering the album to be one of the best of the 2010s decade.
 It is widely considered to be an underground classic.
 Sputnikmusic's staff ranked Public Strain the third best album of the decade, calling it "a remarkably ageless album, existing out of time or of capital m Movement, existing in its own category".
 Gorilla vs. Bear and Tiny Mix Tapes ranked the album the 31st and 77th best album of the decade, respectively.
 Exclaim! named it one of the 50 best Canadian albums of the decade.
-"Eyesore" in particular was described as a masterpiece and a "floating opus which could very well be their swan song".
+"Eyesore" in particular was described as a masterpiece and a "floating opus which could very well be their swan song" by Kloke.

 Retrospective assessments have discussed the album's influence on indie artists.
 Michael Crick at PopMatters concluded that while it was unlikely that it had a wide influence, Public Strain still modeled and contributed to the "Calgary Sound" of music.
 Tim Sentz of Beats Per Minute called Public Strain a cult classic in 2020, labeling "Eyesore" an epic finale, and wrote: "Just like the band who influenced them the most – the Velvet Underground]– it’s likely every aspiring musician who bought Public Strain and adored it, went out and started their own band".
 Indie artists have also commented on the album.
 Clementine Creevy of Cherry Glazerr named Public Strain one of her 10 favorite albums of the decade.
-Bradford Cox of Deerhunter named the album his favorite "lost classic", stating: "They were very advanced instrumentally ...I couldn’t come up with music like that if my life depended on it.
+Bradford Cox of Deerhunter named the album his favorite "lost classic", stating: "They were very advanced instrumentally ...
+I couldn’t come up with music like that if my life depended on it.
 I think they had a bizarrely huge impact on the younger groups coming up now."
 VanGaalen would discuss how numerous artists would request for a Public Strain like sound in their own recordings.
 Ian Russel of Flemish Eye—the label that had released Public Strain originally—referenced Brian Eno's comment on The Velvet Underground & Nico: "Everyone who bought the Velvet Underground’s first album started a band.
 Everyone who bought Women’s ‘Public Strain’ started a Bandcamp."
 Russel reflected upon the album's legacy in the light of Women's subsequent breakup:It was not exactly easy material to get into ...
 We were going down that road of trying to [get an audience] when it all imploded.
-So it was both a story about us being excited about a record ...and not seeing it come to fruition because two months later it wasn’t being talked about anymore ...The story was over.
+So it was both a story about us being excited about a record ... and not seeing it come to fruition because two months later it wasn’t being talked about anymore ...
+The story was over.
 It had its impact more as a long-term influence on other artists.